CATrainer/launchloop/README.md

 - **Issue:** Login fails with 400 Bad Request on OPTIONS requests
 - **Fix:**
   1. Ensure `FRONTEND_URL` environment variable is set to your deployed frontend domain
-  2. Add additional domains to `ALLOWED_ORIGINS` if you have multiple frontends (comma-separated)
+  2. Add additional domains to `CORS_ORIGINS` if you have multiple frontends (comma-separated)
   3. Redeploy backend after updating environment variables

 ---